HucksApp/pawscribe/README.md

 # Pawscribe

-Pawscribe is a robust, real-time text and file collaboration application built with Flask, Socket.IO, and JWT for authentication.
-It provides features such as file sharing, folder management, text collaboration with live updates, and more.
+Pawscribe is a robust, real-time Document, Project/Software development, Management and collaboration application built with Flask, Flask-Blueprint, Socket.IO, and JWT for authentication.
+It provides features such as file and script sharing, folder management, software development,  collaboration with live updates, and more.

 ## Features
+###  Restful
   - User Authentication with JWT
-- File Upload and Management
+  - File Upload and Management, Restful
+  - Script Creation and management
   - Folder Creation and Management
-- Real-time Text Collaboration with Socket.IO
-- Text and File Sharing with Private and Public Access
+  - Script and File Sharing with Private and Public Access
+### Socket.IO
+  - Real-time project/software (Folder, Files, Script, and data content) creation, mutation and synchronizing with database storage

-- Hash-based Duplicate Detection for Files and Texts
+### Hash-based Duplicate Detection for Files and Scripts
-- MySQL Database Integration
+### MySQL Database Integration For Production and Sqlite for Development

 ## Technology Stack
+- CORE: Flask, Flask-Blueprint
+- ORM: Flask-SQLAlchemy

-- Backend: Flask, Flask-SQLAlchemy, Flask-JWT-Extended, Flask-SocketIO
+- Transport: Flask-Restful, Flask-SocketIO
-- Frontend: HTML5, CSS3, JavaScript (ES6)
+- Authentication: Flask-JWT-Extended
-- Database: MySQL
+- Database: MySQL, SQLite
-- Other: Socket.IO for real-time collaboration, Python hashlib for hashing
+- Others: hashlib, Docker, OS

 ## Project Structure